darkewaffle/YAGDRSL/documentation/Gotchas and Limitations.md

 ```

 While "ws" originally contained "melee" and "melee" contained "hybrid", "magical" and "physical" those were all wiped out because "ws" was redefined to now only contain "neck".
 Depending on what you want to do, this might be fine.
 For instance it's common for non-caster jobs to define only sets.precast.magic and sets.midcast.magic since the rest of the tables below those often aren't relevant to them.
 But it might also be a problem if you decide you do want to put gear into sets.precast.ws.melee.physical because now you're trying to put the table "physical" into the table "melee" - which does not exist.
-This will cause the common error 'attempt to index nil'.
+This will cause the common 'attempt to index nil' error.
 ```
 sets.precast.ws.melee.physical = {body="Scorpion Harness"} -> would cause an error
 ```